-Patrick Morency, Jillian Strauss, Félix Pépin, François Tessier et Jocelyn Grondines
+Patrick Morency, Jillian Strauss, Félix Pépin, François Tessier and Jocelyn Grondines

 Abstract